Sanda (sport): Sport variation

 "Professional Sanda" allows knee strikes (including to the head) as well as kicking, punching and throwing.

 Some Sanda fighters have participated in fighting tournaments such as K-1 and Shoot boxing.
-They have had some degree of success, especially in Shoot boxing competitions, which is more similar to Sanda.
-Due to the rules of Kickboxing competition, Sanda fighters are subjected to more limitations than usual.
+They have had a degree of success, especially in Shoot boxing competitions, which is more similar to Sanda.
+Due to the rules of kickboxing competition, Sanda fighters are subjected to more limitations than usual.
 Also notable competitors in China's mainstream Mixed Martial Arts competitions, Art of War Fighting Championship and Ranik Ultimate Fighting Federation are dominantly of wushu Sanda background.
 Sanda coach, Zhao Xuejun played a significant role in helping transition Sanda fighters to MMA.
 Although it is less common, some Sanda practitioners have also fought in American Mixed Martial Arts competitions such as the UFC and Strikeforce.
 Sanda has been featured in many style-versus-style competitions.
-Muay Thai is frequently pitted against Sanda as is Karate, Kickboxing, & Tae Kwon Do.
+Muay Thai is frequently pitted against Sanda as is Karate, kickboxing, and Taekwondo.